 The National Electrical Contractors Association (NECA) and the International Brotherhood of Electrical Workers (IBEW) jointly sponsor apprenticeship training programs that offer you the opportunity to earn wages and benefits while you learn the skills needed for a trade that can be both challenging and rewarding.
 You will have the chance to use your mind, as well as your physical skills, to complete work in a variety of settings with the constant opportunity to learn something new.

-There are 6 basic steps you must complete to get into the apprenticeship program.
+Here are the 6 basic steps you must complete to get into the apprenticeship program:

-3. Once your checklist is completed you may call the JATC office for an appointment to turn in your documents and fill out an application.
+- Once your checklist is completed you may call the JATC office for an appointment to fill out an application and submit the required documents from the checklist.

-5. If you score a 4 or better on the 1-9 scale on the aptitude test you will qualify for an oral interview: you will be scheduled to interview in the spring.
+- If you score a 4 or better on the 1-9 scale on the aptitude test you will qualify for an oral interview: you will be scheduled to interview early in the spring.

 Some of the basic requirements for becoming an apprentice are: